For the 2025 tax year, Active Duty Military income is exempt from New Mexico's personal income tax.

 - State Section

-- New Mexico Nonresident Return
+- Three dots to edit New Mexico Non-Resident Return

 - Deductions from Income

-- Enter the amount of military wages included on your federal return
+- Enter the amount of military wages included on your Federal return

 - Continue to Save